Just a Little (The Beau Brummels song)

-"Just a Little" is a song by American rock group The Beau Brummels.
+"Just a Little" is a song by the American rock group the Beau Brummels.
 The song is included on the band's debut album, Introducing the Beau Brummels, and was released as its second single, following "Laugh, Laugh".
-"Just a Little" became the band's highest-charting U.S. single, peaking at number eight on the Billboard Hot 100 in June 1965.
-It also reached the top 10 of the charts in Canada and Australia.
+"Just a Little" became the band's best hit parade U.S. single, which peaked at number eight on the Billboard Hot 100 in June 1965.
+It also reached no lower than position #10 of the hit parades in Canada and Australia.

 Written by guitarist Ron Elliott with frequent collaborator Bob Durand, the song was produced by Sylvester Stewart, later known as Sly Stone.
 A live version of the song recorded during a 1974 concert was released on the band's 2000 Live! album.
-"Just a Little" has been covered by such artists as The Young Rascals, Nils Lofgren, The Smithereens, and Frank Black.
+"Just a Little" has been covered by such artists as the Young Rascals, Nils Lofgren, the Smithereens, and Frank Black.

 Composition

 Written by the band's guitarist Ron Elliott with frequent collaborator Bob Durand, "Just a Little" begins with acoustic guitar strums with ascending minor-key harmonies, while electric guitar chords are heard during the chorus.